 Light Requirement:SunThe optimum amount of sun or shade each plant needs to thrive: Full Sun (6+ hours), Part Sun (4-6 hours), Full Shade (up to 4 hours).

 Maintenance Category:EasyBloom Time:Summer through FallHardiness Zones:5a, 5b, 6a, 6b, 7a, 7b, 8a, 8b, 9a, 9bWater Category:AverageSoil Fertility Requirement:Average SoilSoil Fertility Requirement:Fertile SoilSoil PH Category:Alkaline SoilSoil PH Category:Neutral SoilUses:Border PlantUses:ContainerUses:Cut FlowerUses:Dried FlowerUses:Mass PlantingMaintenance Notes:Heat and drought tolerant.
-Performs best in full sun with good drainage; add gravel to the soil if necessary.
+This durable agastache plant performs best in full sun with good drainage and works well in many garden conditions.
+Add gravel to the soil if necessary to improve drainage and keep this anis hyssop growing strong through the season.
+Once established, this hummingbird plant is easy to grow and requires very little maintenance, making it a dependable choice for sunny perennial gardens where anise hyssop thrives.

 Meant to Bee® 'Queen Nectarine' Agastache hybrid USPP 34,896, Can PBRAF -